 In addition, you must avoid doing contact sports or sports with a risk of falling.
 You also should be aware also that there are drugs, such as anti-inflammatory, anti-platelet, some antibiotics, that enhance the effect of warfarin and others that decrease it.
 Therefore, any change in the rest of your treatments must always be communicated to the doctor that controls the administration of warfarin.

-I have had a thrombus in my leg and I am taking warfarin.
+I’ve had a thrombus in my leg and I’m taking Sintrom.
 Can I have a treatment with utrogestan for my period to come back?

-While you are taking warfarin, the risk of a new thrombosis is minimum, almost impossible (there is nothing impossible in Medicine).
-However, if you decide to do it, you should first ask the doctor treating your thrombosis.
+While you are taking Sintrom, the risk of a new thrombosis is minimum, almost impossible (there is nothing impossible in Medicine).
+However, if you decide to do it you should first ask the doctor treating your thrombosis.

 Regarding food with vitamin K, like broccoli, while having an anticoagulant treatment, is it recommended to eat them or not, while being anticoagulated?
 And regarding the benefits of taking aspirin when I feel bad, or not that well?

-You can eat food with vitamin K, like broccoli or other vegetables, with anticoagulants like warfarin (which is an anti-vitamin K drug).
-However, since they are rich in vitamin K, they may interfere with the anticoagulant activity.
-If you eat these vegetables with a certain frequency, there is no problem with warfarin controls.
-However, if you eat vegetables for many days and you then you do not any for some time, this would make it harder to control your warfarin.
-If you are not taking warfarin, there is no problem.
+You can eat food with vitamin K, like broccoli or other vegetables, with anticoagulants like Sintrom (which is an anti-vitamin K drug).
+However, since they are rich in vitamin K, they interfere with anticoagulant activity.
+If you eat these vegetables with a certain frequency, there is no problem with Sintrom controls.
+However, if you eat vegetables for many days and you then stay some other days without eating it, then it would be harder to control your Sintrom.
+If you are not taking Sintrom, there is no problem.
 Vitamin K does not produce thrombosis.
 You can eat as many vegetables as you want.